Candy DeBerry, Ph.D.

-Dr. DeBerry’s primary areas of interest are the cellular basis of aging and death, cancer cell biology, signal transduction, and cytoskeleton and cell motility.
-She also has long-standing interests in evolutionary biology and the history and philosophy of science.
+Dr. DeBerry’s primary areas of scientific interest are cancer cell biology, signal transduction, cytoskeleton and cell motility, and programmed cell death.
+She also has long-standing interests in the history and philosophy of science.